dcf21/pi-gazing/README.md

 # Pi Gazing

-Pi Gazing makes it really easy for schools, community groups, and enthusiasts to observe the night sky.
+Pi Gazing makes it really easy for amateur astronomers to observe the night sky.

 We're installing a network of CCTV cameras that point upwards and record pictures of the sky throughout the hours of darkness.
 They take a series of